-In total, the benefits which HSS administers currently cost \$789.348.6 million annually.
-The HSS departmental administration budget of \$9.97.11.2 million represents one percent of the annual benefits costs.
-The Finance division processes approximately 5,000 financial transactions annually, including vendor payments, over-the- counter premium payments and departmental work orders.
-Finance plays an integral role in the annual rate setting process by assisting with rate negotiations, conducting the Charter-mandated 10-County Survey of public employer contributions to employee health premiums, and calculating approximately \$3.0005,700 employee and retiree premium rates.
-Finance is also responsible for the annual external Trust Fund audit, the results of which are incorporated into the City Comprehensive Annual Financial Report (CAFR).
-Working with the Mayor's office, the Controller, and Board of Supervisor's Budget Analyst's office, Finance develops the General Fund administrative budget.
-In addition, Finance prepares the budget for the Healthcare

-Sustainability Fund for communication, analytics and wellness activities.
+In total, the benefits which SFHSS administers currently cost \$749-372 million annually.
+The SFHSS departmental administration budget of \$11.2 million represents one percent of the annual benefits costs.
+The Finance division processes approximately 5,000 financial transactions annually, including vendor payments, over-the--counter premium payments and departmental work orders.
+Finance plays an integral role in the annual rate--setting process by assisting with rate negotiations, conducting the Charter-mandated 10-County Survey of public employer contributions to employee health premiums, and calculating approximately 5,000 setting and retiree premium rates.
+Finance is also responsible for the annual external Trust Fund audit, the results of which are incorporated into the City's Comprehensive Annual Financial Report (CAFR).
+Working with the Mayor's office, the Controller, and Board of Supervisors' Budget & Legislative Analyst's office, Finance develops the General Fund administrative budget.
+In addition, Finance prepares the budget for the Healthcare Sustainability Fund for communication, analytics and Well-Being activities.
 Finance works with other departments to prepare Governmental Accounting Standards Board (GASB) Other Post-Employment Benefits unfunded liability reports, the City's indirect cost plan, the calculation of retiree health care and assists in drafting legislation concerning benefits.
-The Contracts and Vendor Management unit in Finance conducts annual contract renewals and facilitates vendor Request for Proposal (RFP) and Requests for Qualifications (RFQ) processes and administers and monitors a Vendor Performance program with guarantees tied to penalties.
+The Contracts and Vendor Management unit in Finance conducts annual contract renewals and facilitates vendor Request for Proposal (RFP) and Requests for Qualifications (RFQ) processes and administers and monitors a Vendor Performance Program with guarantees tied to penalties.